01 - Open Source Benefits Everyone

 That is not to say that traditions don't have their place.
 If something has been done a certain way for decades, then there is most likely a good reason for following suit.
 However, no tradition should be followed blindly, that is the way of the cargo cult and unfitting of a well versed developer.
 In all development, Vinland Solutions will endeavor to strike a logical balance between the upholding of useful traditions and the abandoning of outdated practices.

 I know, twenty characters is a large word, but the basic meaning is that its better to have many small objects working together then it is to have one large object doing everything.
-This is the opposite of the All-In-One approach, and any software, library or application, that promises to do everything will ultimately fulfil the promise of doing everything poorly and not doing anything as well as a dedicated piece of software.
+This is the opposite of the All-In-One approach, and any software -- library or application -- that promises to do everything will ultimately fulfil the promise of doing everything poorly and not doing anything as well as a dedicated piece of software.
 For this reason, Vinland Solutions will always focus on software the serves a core purpose and does so as well as possible.

 Notice how the title of this item tells you about the contents of the text under it, suggesting that the text will explain why Clarity is more important then Brevity.
 What if the title was 'CBB', what would that tell you?
 Well, it would tell you nothing, nothing at all.
-That is why it is more important to be clear then it is to be brief.
+That is why it is more important to be clear than it is to be brief.
 Whenever possible, we follow this goal in the code, interface, and documentation of our libraries, applications, and games.

 Digital Rights Management is unethical and unnecessary.
 The United States and other governments around the world have enacted Copyright and Trademark laws which provide adequate protection for holders.
 However, many in the software industry try to impose extra restrictions upon their customers use of their products.
 Would you buy a car if you could only drive it a specific number of times?
 What if your dvd player wouldn't work if you had a tv made by a different company turned on?
 What if a toaster required you to be connected to the internet before it would toast bread?
 Those are the things included in software by some companies, limited number of installations, checking if non related programs are running, and requiring an active internet connection for non-internet features.